-Socio-economic disadvantage

-Norlane, Whittington and Corio

-- Areas with highest disadvantage (IRSD 2016 index: Corio 832; Whittington 821; Norlane-North Shore 731). - Almost one-third of all unemployed persons across Greater Geelong live in Corio-Norlane. - Over the last 10 years, the unemployment rate of Corio-Norlane has been, on average, 12 percentage points higher than for Greater Geelong with a gradually widening difference (at 14.8 percentage points in the last 12 months). - 24% (Norlane), 20% (Whittington), 16% (Corio) of young people (15-24 years) are disengaged (not employed or in education) (Greater Geelong: 9%).
+Key Population group Socio- economic disadvantage Facts and Stats - Geelong population Norlane, Whittington and Corio Areas with highest disadvantage (IRSD 2016 index: Corio 832; Whittington 821; Norlane-North Shore 731) Unemployed people in Corio-Norlane represent almost one-third of all unemployed persons across Greater Geelong.
+Over the last 10 years the unemployment rate of Corio-Norlane has been on average, 12 percentage points higher than for Greater Geelong, with a gradually widening difference (at 14.8 percentage points in the last 12 months).
+24% (Norlane), 20% (Whittington), 16% (Corio) of young people (15-24 years) are disengaged (not employed or in education) (Greater Geelong: 9%).
+Unemployment Rates (ABS 2016) 30% 25% 25%